 This year's guest speakers included:

 The 2014 winter school was held in Ludhiana, India from November 3-7.
-This was hosted by our partner university, Guru Angad Dev Veterinary and Animal Sciences University.
+This was hosted by our partner university, Guru Angad Dev Veterinary and Animal Sciences University (GADVASU).
 We took 5 graduate students and one undergraduate student along with five faculty members to participate in the School in India.
 The program included creative pairing of students from India and Canada to develop posters and presentations.
 We also paired Canadian and Indian researchers to develop joint presentations on the same or similar topics.
 In addition, there were talks on leadership skill development.

 The 2014 ITraP summer school was held in Saskatoon from May 31-June 7.
 It kicked off with an overnight excursion to Waskesiu, Sask., in the Prince Albert National Park (PANP) where the students took part in outdoor team building activities and had the opportunity to go on a horse-drawn wagon ride to see the PANP wild bison herd.
 Following Waskesiu, we returned to Saskatoon to begin a three-day professional skills workshop where the students had a chance to learn how to communicate their science to the media and policy makers.
 They also learned about the many facets of career development.